willematack/MarketMaker-RL-Captone/readme.md

         "do nothing"}

 ## Issues
-* get Q-Learning agent working in simple terms
 * simulation assumes all market makers can buy/sell as much as the market demands
-* test settle() method for agents and Qagent.
-I think it might be allowing multiplt buy/sell winners at the same time.
-I also think it was preventing the same agent from being a buyer and seller before
 * A mix of python dicts and small arrays are used throughout the project to pass multiple values, this should be standardized to just one or the other
 * might need to do more actions at once
-* type 1 agents have keep losing profit for some reason
 * add functionality for negative inventory
 * add functionality for more than one margin increase/decrease at once ()
 * check bid/ask ratio calculations and make sure it's good.
 (I think it's ignoring if we have the best price)
 * might not need negative bid/ask ratios since we can just pick our own values as the tightest (but maybe we do since we want to have a wider margin to make more profit)
 * probably need to normalize action vector when Q value is updated by bellman equation.

 ## Tasks (not started)
 * create GUI